-Technique.-Before CA, the patient's renal and coagulation status should be optimized (59).
+Technique.
+Before CA, the patient's renal and coagulation status should be optimized (59).
 If the bleeding site has previously been localized, angiography should initially be targeted to the bleeding vessel (63).
 Next, both the celiac and superior mesenteric arteries should be interrogated to evaluate all potential bleeding sources and collateral vessels (62,63) with high volume of contrast (20 mL volume with 5 mL/sec injection rate) and long imaging time (30-40 seconds) until opacification of the portal system is seen.

-In the absence of visualized contrast material extravasation, but documented extravasation at upper endoscopy or CTA, prophylactic embolization of the suspected vessel should be considered.
-When possible, superselective embolization should be performed in a distal to proximal fashion, which reduces the risk of "back door," rebleeding through collaterals.
+In the absence of visualized contrast extravasation, but documented extravasation on upper endoscopy or CTA, prophylactic embolization of suspected vessel should be considered.
+When possible, superselective embolization should be performed in a distal to proximal fashion which reduces the risk of "back door," rebleeding through collaterals.
 Currently, microcoils are the most commonly used embolic agent.
 Other options include gel-foam, particles, glue, and plugs (63).
-Placement of an endoscopic clip next to the bleeding site at the time of endoscopy may help guide embolization (Fig 7).
+Placement of an endoscopic clip next to the bleeding site at the time of endoscopy may help guide embolization (Figure 7).

-Outcomes.-Outcomes data for angiographic treatment of nonvariceal UGIB is limited.
+Outcomes.
+Outcomes data for angiographic treatment of nonvariceal UGIB are limited.
 A technical success rate has been reported up to 95%.
-The clinical success rate has been reported at 67%, with a 33% rebleeding rate on the first attempt (60,63).
-Reported complication rates are up to 10%, including access site issues, kidney damage, nontarget embo-
+The clinical success rate has been reported at 67% with a 33% rebleeding rate on the first attempt (60,63).
+Reported complication rates are up to 10% including access site issues, kidney damage, nontarget embolization, bowel ischemia, and bowel infarct; however, these are highly variable due to the differences in technique, embolization material, and reported complications (61,62).